Livestock & Poultry

 Vesicular Stomatitis Update 08/10/2023- Status until this Notice is Replaced

-The last outbreak of VSV occurred from April through October 2020, with a total of 326 premises affected in 8 states (Arizona, Arkansas, Kansas, Missouri, Nebraska, New Mexico, Oklahoma, Texas).
+The last outbreak of VSV occurred from April through October 2020, with a total of 326 premises affected in 8 states (Arizona, Arkansas, Kansas, Missouri, Nebraska, New Mexico, Oklahoma, and Texas).

 Currently, there are confirmed cases of VSV in California, Nevada, and Texas.
 Special entry requirements are needed at this time.
 Please check this site often for any changes in status for the situation.

-- the animal’s rectal temperature noted on the CVI and
+2. Includes the animal’s rectal temperature

 Other information about VSV movement restrictions and other information sources can be found: https://www.aphis.usda.gov/aphis/ourfocus/animalhealth/animal-disease-information/cattle-disease-information/vesicular-stomatitis-info

-A link to the ON-LINE - 24 hour/7 days a week - automated Arkansas Entry Permit Number assignment: https://appengine.egov.com/apps/ar/AAD/EntryPermit.
+A link to the online - 24 hour/7 days a week - automated Arkansas Entry Permit Number assignment: https://appengine.egov.com/apps/ar/AAD/EntryPermit.